OnTheIssuesLogo

 Motion to Table Schumer Amdt.
 No. 2937; To permit the use of a signature or personal mark for the purpose of verifying the identity of voters who register by mail, and for other purposes.
 Voting Yes would kill the amendment.
 The amendment would allow a signature to identify voters who register by mail, instead of requiring showing photo identification or other proof of residence before being allowed to vote.

-Voted NO on banning campaign donations from unions and corporations.
+Voted NO on banning campaign donations from unions & corporations.

 Vote to ban soft money donations to political parties and forbid corporate general funds and union general funds from being spent on issue ads.
 The bill would increase the individual contribution limit to candidates from $1,000 to $2,000.

-Voted NO on continuing funding for the National Endowment for the Arts.
+Voted NO on funding for National Endowment for the Arts.

 This table motion would end debate on an amendment aimed at funding for the National Endowment for the Arts.
 Support for the motion to table is a vote for NEA funding.
 [YES to table means supporting the NEA; NO means defunding the NEA].